 There are different methods for finding the right moderation in eating for you and your family, so be sure to work through that to determine when you should and should not use shortening in your recipes.

-When Should You Substitute for Shortening?
+When Should You Substitute?

 Nearly every baked good requires some kind of fat to keep the taste, moisture, and texture desired.
 These fats are usually oils and shortening, or butter – and all of them have different uses.
-Sometimes, you can substitute butter for shortening, or applesauce for oil.
+Sometimes, you can substitute butter or applesauce for oil.

 If you’ve already exceeded the limits for the shortening quota you’ve given your dining fare for the week, you should consider substituting other ingredients.
 Consider using olive oil, which has absolutely no trans fats, or using applesauce for other recipes, if possible.